 In recruitment, the following types of bias are all very common:

-We can see that line A of Exhibit 2 matches the line in Exhibit 1, but when the individual who doesn’t know this is a test gives the correct answer only to be informed that the rest of the group has said Line B, the individual decides to scrap their own opinion in favour of the groups’ opinion.
-A phenomenon that occurs in 75% of cases.
+We can see that line A of Exhibit 2 matches the line in Exhibit 1.
+But, when the individual who doesn’t know this is a test gives the correct answer is informed that the rest of the group has said Line B, in 75% of cases the individual decides to scrap their own opinion in favour of the groups’ opinion.
 Just think how this may play out in a panel talking about a candidate.
-If an individual feels the majority of the group are leaning towards/away from a certain candidate, they will tend to go along with the group thinks rather than voice their own opinions.
+If an individual feels the majority of the group are leaning towards/away from a certain choice, they will tend to go along with the group, rather than voice their own opinions.

 For example, while 60% of CEOs in the US are over 6 foot, only 15% of the total population is over 6 foot tall.
 And while 36% of US CEOs are over 6.2 feet, only 4% of the US population is over 6.2 feet tall.
-So again, this shows some bias in terms of how we perceive a CEO should look like.
+So again, this shows some bias in terms of how we perceive a CEO.

-This plays out a lot in terms of recruitment!
-Affinity bias occurs when we see someone we feel we have an affinity with e.g. we attended the same college, we grew up in the same town, or they remind us of someone we know and like.
+Affinity bias occurs when we see someone we feel we have an affinity with; maybe we attended the same college, we grew up in the same town, or they remind us of someone we know and like.

-For example, when we interview someone we feel we have some affinity with, our micro-affirmations play out a bit more than they usually would with someone we felt we didn’t share an affinity with.
-For instance, if they tell us they’re a little nervous we may smile at them more, offer more words of encouragement etc. Whereas, if a person we shared no affinity with told us the same thing, we wouldn’t be quite as warm towards them as we had been to the candidate we felt we shared a connection with.
+When we interview someone we feel we have some affinity with, our micro-affirmations play out a bit more than they usually would.
+For instance, if they tell us they’re a little nervous we may smile at them more or offer more words of encouragement.
+Whereas, if a person we shared no affinity with told us the same thing, we perhaps wouldn’t be quite as warm towards them as we had been to the candidate we felt we shared a connection with.
 After the interview, you’d then speak in much higher terms of the first candidate and how much you feel they’d “fit in” over and above the second candidate.

-Halo is when we see one great thing about a person and we let the halo glow of that significant thing affect our opinions of everything else about that person.
-We are in awe of them due to one thing.
+Halo is when we see one great thing about a person and we let the halo-glow of that significant aspect affect our opinions of everything else about that person.
+We are in awe of them, but due entirely to one thing.

-For example, when looking through someone’s CV/resume we may see they went to a particularly highly regarded college where they received a certain high grade, or they had undertaken some very sought after work experience program.
-Upon seeing that, we tend to see everything else about that person surrounded by the glow of that achievement.
+For example, when looking through someone’s CV we may see they went to a highly regarded college where they received a certain high grade, or they had undertaken some very sought after work experience program.
+Due to the halo effect, we may tend to see everything else about that person surrounded by the glow of that singular achievement.

-The Horns effect is the direct opposite of the Halo effect.
-The Horns effect is when we see one bad thing about a person and we let it cloud our opinions of their other attributes.
+The horns effect is the direct opposite of the halo effect, in that when we see one bad thing about a person and we let it cloud our opinions of their other attributes.

-For example, when interviewing someone we might be put off by the fact that they speak very slowly because our unconscious bias has caused us to assume that someone who speaks slowly is unintelligent.
-If we assume they’re unintelligent, everything they say or do for the rest of the interview will be clouded by our judgement.
+For example, when interviewing someone we might be put off by the fact that they speak very slowly because our unconscious bias has caused us to assume this as a sign of unintelligence.
+Cast in this light, everything they say or do for the rest of the interview could be tainted by our judgement.

 Naturally, we want to surround ourselves with people we feel are similar to us.
-And as a result, we tend to want to work more with people who are like us.
+And as a result, we tend to want to work more with people who are like us too.

 In terms of recruitment that may mean that we are more open to hiring individuals we see parts of ourselves in.

-This plays out regularly in recruitment, particularly amongst recruiters who spend large amounts of time sifting through CV after CV or conducting interview after interview.
+This plays out regularly in recruitment, particularly amongst those who spend large amounts of time sifting through CVs or conducting a vast multitude of interviews.

-For example, if we’re looking at a number of CVs/interviews in a row, one after the other, we tend to compare each CV/interview to the one that came before it.
+For example, if we’re looking at a number of CVs in a row, one after the other, we tend to compare and contrast them.
 We judge whether or not the person in front of us did as well as the person that came before them.
 When really, the only thing we should be comparing are the skills and attributes each individual has, to the skills and attributes required for the job, not those of the person that came directly before them.